AshtonSnapp/rouge/docs/book/8_projects.md

 Let's back out of the REPL for a bit and talk about projects.
 When you're first starting out in a programming language, you'll often be writing projects where all of your code is in one file, sometimes called a _script_.
 For simple programs and libaries, this isn't a big deal.
 In fact, sometimes it's actually preferrable.
 However, as your projects get bigger and more complicated, it will be impossible to keep track of the project's structure in your head.
 You can organize your code by splitting it up into multiple files - here each file is called a _module_.
 Each module will generally contain related code.
 Following this, all modules that are part of the same project form a single _package_.

 Let's make a practical example of how a project can be structured.
-Let's say you're writing a client for some online service - for this example we'll use a microblogging platform like Twitter or Mastodon.
+Let's say you're writing a client for some online service.
 At a high level, you can split your code into two groups: the front-end (the code responsible for interacting with the user) and the back-end (the code responsible for interacting with the service).
 So, you can structure your project like this:

 ```
 \src